Skip to main content

 View entities are particularly useful in scenarios such as:

-- Data Transformation: Displaying data in a transformed or customized manner, e.g., formatting values, processing JSONs
+• Data Transformation: Displaying data in a transformed or customized format (e.g., JSON parsing or formatting).

 Writing View Entities